OpenSourceEconomics/respy/docs/software/software-engineering.rst

 Our `tests <https://github.com/OpenSourceEconomics/respy/tree/master/respy/tests>`_ and the `testing infrastructure <https://github.com/OpenSourceEconomics/respy/tree/master/ development/testing>`_ are available online.
 As new features are added and the code matures, we constantly expand our testing harness.
-We run a test battery nightly on our development server, see `here <https://github.com/OpenSourceEconomics/respy/blob/master/ example/ec2-respy.testing.log>`__ for an example output.

 Documentation
 -------------